 6. Be prepared.
 These days, it's as likely to be invited to take part in a virtual interview via radio or podcast as it is to be asked appear in person at a broadcast station.
 It helps to have a few pieces of basic equipment on hand to help these go as seamlessly as possible.
 When I'm doing an audio interview or hosting a webinar via my laptop, I use headphones that I can speak into for crisp sound.
 I also have a microphone that attaches to my iPhone or tablet and increases audio quality.
 When I use this, I attach an adapter to my phone so I can simultaneously plug in the microphone and charge my phone.
 I usually use this microphone and adapter for Facebook Lives, too.
 No equipment?
 Then use the advice I received when I did my very first radio interview!
 Use a landline for the interview, or lock yourself in a bathroom (the acoustics are great!) with your cell phone.

 7. Sell yourself!
 Make your media presence super obvious to anyone who might possibly want to work with you.
 Have business cards at the ready to hand out at events (I keep mine in a cute little carrying case), include your title, blog, and social links in your e-mail signature, and have a media kit at the ready.
 I get my biz cards printed at Moo.com.
 The print and paper quality are incredible, and I always get compliments on my cards.

 Want more tips?
-Here are a couple of interviews about my media background:
+Here are a few interviews about my media background: